UTC --:--:--

 Overage billing

 Past the monthly quota, every scored request hits Stripe metered billing with a graduated tier (first N at €0, then the per-1k rate).
-Free is hard-capped — once the 1,000 calls included are spent, the API returns 429 RATE_LIMITED until the next month rolls over.
+Free is hard-capped: once the 1,000 calls included are spent, the API returns 429 RATE_LIMITED until the next month rolls over.
 No surprise bills on Free.

 Want to forecast your monthly bill?
-Open the usage dashboard in your tenant portal — it surfaces your current spend vs the included quota in real time.
+Open the usage dashboard in your tenant portal; it surfaces your current spend vs the included quota in real time.

 Daily safety cap

 Independent of the monthly quota, every tier has a per-day safety cap that catches runaway-loop bugs before they melt your bill.
 Hitting it returns 429 RATE_LIMITED until 00:00 UTC.
-The cap is set generously above what 1/30th of the monthly quota would imply — burst days are fine, infinite loops aren't.
+The cap is set generously above what 1/30th of the monthly quota would imply: burst days are fine, infinite loops aren't.

-LLM token budget
+LLM token budget (Anthropic BYOK)

-• Pro — 500,000 tokens / month.
+• Every plan: a flat 500,000 tokens / month spend guard by default, once a key is set.
 Roughly 500–1,000 explain calls or 100–200 briefings, depending on slot count and locale.
+This isn't a plan perk; it's a runaway-loop guard on your own Anthropic bill, not Goable's.

 Budget resets the 1st of each month UTC.
 Past quota the API returns 429 LLM_BUDGET_EXCEEDED until the reset.
 The usage dashboard surfaces remaining tokens alongside the API call count.